Young-won/deepbiome/docs/source/prerequisites.rst

 Preparing the configuration about the network information (`network_info`)
 ----------------------------------------------------------------------------

-For giving the information about the training hyper-parameter, you have to provide the dictionary for configuration to `netowrk_info` field.
+To give the information about the training hyper-parameter, we provide a dictionary of configuration to the `netowrk_info` field.
+Alternatively  we can use the configufation file (.cfg).

-You can build the configuration information for the network training by dictionary format or the configufation file (.cfg).

-Your configuration for the network training should include the information about:
+Configuration for the network training should include the information about:

 :model_info: about the training method and metrics
 :architecture_info: about the architecture options